Epinions

 Epinions.com was a general consumer review site established in 1999.
 Epinions was acquired in 2003 by DealTime, later Shopping.com, which was acquired by eBay in 2005.
 Epinions users could access paid product reviews; the company sold advertising on its site and shared the revenue with authors as an incentive for quality content.
 Competition from sites that crowdsourced reviews for free led to years of financial decline.
-On 25 March 2014, all community features, and features for submitting and editing reviews, were disabled.
+On 25 March 2014, all community features and features for submitting and editing reviews were disabled.
 Subsequently, in May 2018, the site was fully closed down, and URLs in the epinions.com domain redirect to Shopping.com.

-Corporate history
+History

-Epinions was founded in 1999, during the dot-com bubble, by Nirav Tolia (who left Yahoo and $10M of unvested shares), Naval Ravikant (formerly of @Home where he left $4M in options), Ramanathan Guha (from Netscape by way of AOL where he left ~$4M in stock options), Mike Speiser (formerly of McKinsey), and Dion Lim (formerly of Morgan Stanley) with $8 million in seed financing from venture capitalists Benchmark Capital and August Capital.
+Epinions was founded in 1999, during the dot-com bubble, by Nirav Tolia (who left Yahoo and $10M of unvested shares), Naval Ravikant (formerly of @Home where he left $4M in options), Ramanathan V. Guha (from Netscape by way of AOL where he left ~$4M in stock options), Mike Speiser (formerly of McKinsey), and Dion Lim (formerly of Morgan Stanley) with $8 million in seed financing from venture capitalists Benchmark Capital and August Capital.

-By January 2003 it had 5.8 million users, but all of the founders other than Tolia had left, and the company had just started to make a profit in 2002.
+By January 2003, it had 5.8 million users, but all of the founders, other than Tolia, had left, and the company had just started to make a profit in 2002.
 In the words of Tolia: "We felt we couldn't finish what we started because we had a little problem.
 We needed a viable business model."

-In 2003, the company Dealtime acquired Epinions for an undisclosed amount of stock and Tolia became the COO of the new company, Shopping.com.
+In 2003, the company Dealtime acquired Epinions for an undisclosed amount of stock, and Tolia became the COO of the new company, Shopping.com.
 The four co-founders who had left consented to the deal, which rendered their shares worthless.
 Shopping.com had an initial public offering on October 30, 2004.
 At the end of trading that day, Shopping.com was worth $750 million; the two VC firms' shares were worth ~$60M, and Tolia's shares were worth ~$20M.

 In January 2005, the four co-founders who had left and other Epinions employee-stockholders filed a lawsuit against Tolia and the two VC firms that provided seed funding.
 The suit claimed that the defendants "failed to share with them 'material facts concerning Epinions' financial affairs,' including news of a deal with Google that the company knew would increase its 2003 profit by 1,400 percent".
 The case was settled by December 2005; financial terms were not disclosed.